NAVIGATION

 Appendix J, K or L are appendices to the ‘Minutes of Evidence taken before the Select Committee on Irish Female Immigration’, Votes and Proceedings of the Legislative Assembly of New South Wales, 1858-59, vol.2, pp.372-450 and reproduced in Trevor McClaughlin’s Barefoot and Pregnant?
 Irish Famine Orphans in Australia, Volume 2, published by the Genealogical Society of Victoria, Melbourne, 2001.

 Orphan Wages indicates references taken from ‘Wages Paid to Orphans Index 1849-1851’.
-This was indexed by Pastkeys, available on CD-ROM and extracted data on 612 Irish orphan girls, their employers and other relevant persons mentioned in the records held at State Records of NSW.
+This was indexed by Pastkeys and is available on CD-ROM.
+It includes data on 612 Irish orphan girls, their employers and other relevant persons mentioned in the records held at State Records of NSW.
 It shows name, ship, and often employer, money paid on their behalf, for example to purchase shoes or clothes and often supports other data, such as disposal lists, which names employers.
 Extracts from this for the individual girls is ongoing.
+Additionally, Ancestry now provides a digitised index to The ‘Wages Paid to Orphans Index 1841-1851’.

 Abbreviations: